Driving Instructor Training

 How Does The ADI Assessment Course Work

-The second part of the assessment is a driving test similar to the driving test learner drivers take, it’s used to asses an instructors overall driving ability, while the third section is an assessment of the instructor’s ability to teach the syllabus.
-The combined number of tuition hours suggested for sections two and three of the ADI test, varies from between 55 to 65 in-car hours.
+The second part of the assessment is a driving test similar to the driving test learner drivers take, it’s used to assess the instructor’s overall driving ability, while the third section is an assessment of the instructor’s ability to teach the syllabus.
+The combined number of tuition hours suggested for sections two and three of the ADI test varies from between 55 to 65 in-car hours.

 How To Choose a Driving Instructor Training Course

 With there being so many driving schools offering instructor training, choosing the right training course for you can be daunting.
 Becoming a driving instructor is an investment in your future, so it stands to reason that you should consider your options carefully before opting to join a school.
 For prospective instructors considering what school to join, here are our top things to consider before making your choice.

 The cost of the training course is a significant factor for many prospective driving instructors.
 Currently the average price of an instructor training course is £2,300 and when considering who to learn with, it’s important you look at not only the price, but the payment options offered.
 Some driving schools prefer to have all the course’s fees paid upfront, while others allow you pay per lesson and in some cases a payment plan can be agreed allowing you to spread payments over a number of months.
 When looking for a driving school to learn with, ensure you enquire about the payment options they offer as some may suit your needs and current financial situation better than others.

 How Does The Driving School Teach Their Students